Table of Contents

 The Top POD Apps for Shopify in 2026

-The best print on demand Shopify apps in 2026 are Printify, Printful, Gelato, Gooten, and SPOD, each offering distinct advantages in product range, margin potential, and fulfillment speed.
+According to Printify's 2026 rankings, the best print on demand Shopify apps are Printify, Printful, Gelato, Gooten, and SPOD, each offering distinct advantages in product range, margin potential, and fulfillment speed.

 Here is a quick breakdown:

-One thing nearly every round-up article skips: the production cost difference between providers on the same product can be significant — a basic unisex t-shirt might cost different amounts through different providers, and that gap compounds fast at scale.
+One thing nearly every round-up article skips: the production cost difference between providers on the same product can be significant, and that gap compounds fast at scale.
+According to podifai.com, Printify's Premium plan ($29/month) gets you 20% off base costs — and if you're doing $500 or more in monthly orders, the subscription pays for itself.
 Choosing a POD app without tracking actual per-order fulfillment costs is flying blind.
+See our detailed breakdown in the Printify t-shirt cost and profit breakdown.

 For more context on specific app integrations, see our guides on the Printify Shopify integration, the Printful Shopify integration, and how Printy6 connects to Shopify.